-There are 12 other high-risk types of HPV that are tested for and if these are detected it is referred to as a positive test for HPV Other.
+HPV Other: There are 12 other high-risk types of HPV that are tested for, and if these are detected it is referred to as a positive test for HPV Other.
 Cytology testing (a cervical smear) will be used as a secondary test in these cases.
-If the cytology test is negative, you will be asked to return for another HPV test in 12-months.
+If the cytology test is negative, you will be asked to return for another HPV test in 12 months.

 If the cytology testing shows positive or definite high-grade changes then you will be referred to colposcopy.
-Treatment is generally only required if there are certain abnormal cell changes of the cervix.
+As stated above, treatment is generally only required if there are certain abnormal cell changes of the cervix.